dspinellis/rdbunit/README.md

 By default *RDBUnit* creates and operates on temporary databases, whose name is prefixed with the word `test_`.

+By specifying the `--results` option (or the equivalent `-r` short option) you can direct _rdbunit_ to display the table generated for each test.
+This is useful for debugging test failures or for generating reference data (after suitable manual verification).

 ### Execution example (SQLite)
 ```sh
 $ rdbunit --database=sqlite recent_commit_projects.rdbu | sqlite3